-Register this class as a planning entity.
+Register this class as a planning entity, otherwise Planner won't detect it and the shadow variable won't update.
 The sourceVariableName property is the name of the genuine planning variable on the return type of the getter (so the name of the genuine planning variable on the other side).

-The shadow property, which is a Collection, can never be null.
-If no genuine variable is referencing that shadow entity, then it is an empty Collection.
-Furthermore it must be a mutable Collection because once the Solver starts initializing or changing genuine planning variables, it will add and remove to the Collections of those shadow variables accordingly.
+The shadow property, which is Collection (usually List, Set or SortedSet), can never be null.
+If no genuine variable references that shadow entity, then it is an empty collection.
+Furthermore it must be a mutable Collection because once Planner starts initializing or changing genuine planning variables, it will add and remove elements to the Collections of those shadow variables accordingly.